Jobbers.io vs Fiverr: Complete 2026 Comparison

 $100,000 annual billing: Fiverr: you keep $80,000.
 Jobbers.io: you keep $100,000.
 Difference: $20,000/year.

 At $60,000 in annual billing — a realistic figure for a full-time freelancer — the 20% commission costs $12,000 per year.
 Over 5 years, that is $60,000.
 Over 10 years, $120,000.
-Over a 20-year freelance career, $240,000.
-This is not an abstract number: it is a house, a retirement fund, a child’s education, or several years of financial independence — money that was earned by the freelancer’s labor but retained by the platform.
+Over a 20-year freelance career, $240,000, assuming flat billing and no compounding or reinvestment — actual outcomes will vary.
+This is not an abstract number: for many freelancers it represents a meaningful share of a home down payment, retirement contributions, or a child’s education fund.

 Business Model: Gig Marketplace vs. Direct Marketplace